Warehouse Conveyor Systems 101: Types, Uses, and Frequently Asked Questions

 Roller conveyor belts feature a series of rollers beneath the belt to facilitate smooth, low-friction movement of goods.

-They can be motor-driven or gravity-based, allowing inventory to move downhill effortlessly.
+They can be motor-driven, but some are based on gravity.
+They allow inventory to move downhill effortlessly.

 Roller conveyors are ideal for transporting boxes, pallets and other items with firm bottoms and are commonly used in shipping and receiving areas and assembly lines.